Charles Borden

 Charles A. Borden (1911–1968) was an American sailor and writer.
 Born in Oakland, he received little formal education and first went to sea at the age of 13.
 Throughout his life, he sailed extensively throughout the Pacific and South Pacific, earning the trust and acknowledgment of many on the islands which he visited.
-He circled the globe four times and crossed the Pacific numerous times in his 17-foot boat called Confucious.
+He circled the globe four times and crossed the Pacific numerous times in his 17-foot boat called Confucius.